GaloisInc/RDE_RF/readMe.md

 * Add support for automatic refinement - of Lando into Cryptol.
 * Add support for automatic refinement - of Cryptol into SystemVerilog.
 * Include Yosys for automatic synthesis of SystemVerilog into Verilog.
+* Include FRAMA-C for automatic verification of C code.
+* Add support for AADL specifications.
+* Add support for graphical representation of the refinement hierarchy (e.g. using GraphViz).

 Copyright (c) 2022 Galois, Inc.